painebenjamin/engineering-blog-flashpack/README.md

 ## 4. Rebuild parameters and buffers

-Once the data’s on the GPU, FlashPack reconstructs each tensor as a view into the flat memory block, and creates new `nn.Parameter` instances with direct references to the exact bytes you loaded.
-The model is immediately ready to run.
+Once the data’s on the GPU, FlashPack reconstructs each tensor as a view into the flat memory block and creates new `nn.Parameter` and buffer instances with direct references to the exact bytes you loaded.
+There are no copies and no moves needed; just a new pointer and the model is immediately ready to run.

-The Result: **3–6× Faster Loads**

-When benchmarked, FlashPack consistently delivers 3–6× faster checkpoint loading compared to existing methods.
-Even without GDS or specialized hardware, it dramatically cuts startup and reload times for large models.
+The Result: **2–6× faster checkpoint loading** compared to existing methods on all tested conditions and machines.
+Even without GDS or specialized hardware, it dramatically cuts startup and reload times for small and large models alike.

 # Benchmarks